 Following process documentation best practices, you will feel more secure the next time someone leaves your organization.

 Another way to mitigate employee turnover risk is by partnering with a firm like Empaxis.
-We help investment firms improve workflows by leveraging automation and TAMP1, a cloud-based turnkey platform.
+We help investment firms reduce risk by leveraging automation in their workflows and providing back-office and middle-office servicing, ensuring the work always gets done.

-In the process, Empaxis will modify or create documentation.
+In the process, Empaxis will modify or create documentation for the workflows that you can use.

 When documenting the processes step-by-step, you see things differently.